wzpan/python-muse/README.md

 ## requirements

 - A Muse Headband.
 Currently works with the 2014 Muse Model MU-01, the 2016 Muse Model MU-02 and the 2018 "Muse 2" Model MU-03.
 - An iPhone or an Android Phone.
-Connects to the muse headband.
 - [Muse Monitor](https://musemonitor.com/).
 Install it on the phone that connects to your muse headband.

 ## how to use